floatingshark/min-renderer-d3d12/README.md

 # albedos
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
-A Rendering application via DirectX12 and ~~Vulkan~~ (not yet)
+A simple rendering application with DirectX12 and ~~Vulkan~~ (not yet)
+This project is configured by clang + GLFW + DirectX.
+Hence you can build this on vscode.
-This is assumed to be compiled with LLVM clang compatible with MSVC.
+note : It is assumed to use LLVM clang MSVC compatible ver.

 # Dependencies
 Common